emrekara667/StreamTraining/README.md

 - -----------------------------------------------
-> This Java tutorial helps you discover the folllowing terminal operations provided by Java Stream API in details:
+> This section helps you discover the folllowing terminal operations provided by Java Stream API in details:
 1. The allMatch() operation
 2. The anyMatch() operation
 3. The noneMatch() operation